bvm/bvm/README.md

 It's not recommended to try this out yet as there are no public binary manifest files, but if you want to:

 1. For now, install `gvm` via cargo—`cargo install gvm`.
-2. Manually add the binary folder to the path:
+2. Manually add the binary folder as the first item on the path:
    - Windows: `C:\Users\<user-name>\AppData\Local\gvm\gvm\bin`
    - Mac/Linux: `~/.local/share/gvm/bin`
 3. Add a _.gvmrc.json_ file to your project and specify the paths to the binary manifest files.